overbrowsing/pruner/README.md

 1. **Calculating Tiles**: The best way to create tiles is by first calcualting the optimal arrangement by using the **[Tile Calculator](/tile-calculator/README.md)**.
 This tool will help you generate the best configuration for your project and will share the parameters needed for the next step.

-2. **Making Tiles**: Once you have your configuration from the Tile Calculator, use the **[Tile Maker](/tile-maker/README.md)** to process your images and create the tiles.
+2. **Making Tiles**: Once you have your configuration from the Tile Calculator, use the [Tile Maker](/tile-maker/README.md) to process your images and create the tiles.
 Tile Maker will output the tiles and an optional HTML snippet for easy installation.
 You can also use a free online tool such as [Split Image](https://pinetools.com/split-image).

-3. **Formatting Images**: If you used the **[Tile Maker](/tile-maker/README.md)**, you can ignore this section as the tool handles naming and formatting automatically.
-For manual setups, ensure that the `imageName` matches the base name for the tile images (e.g., banks-of-the-seine-1.webp, banks-of-the-seine-2.webp, etc.) and that the images are named sequentially. 🚨 `pruner.js` only supports the WebP image format.
+3. **Formatting Images**: If you used the [Tile Maker](/tile-maker/README.md), you can ignore this section as the tool handles naming and formatting automatically.
+For manual setups, ensure that the `imageName` matches the base name for the tile images (e.g., banks-of-the-seine-1.webp, banks-of-the-seine-2.webp, etc.) and that the images are named sequentially. `pruner.js` only supports the WebP image format.

 ### HTML Installation

-1. **Install the HTML Snippet**: If you used the **[Tile Maker](/tile-maker/README.md)**, locate the exported HTML snippet in the image folder associated with the image name within the [processed folder](/tile-maker/processed/).
+1. **Install the HTML Snippet**: If you used the [Tile Maker](/tile-maker/README.md), locate the exported HTML snippet in the image folder associated with the image name within the [processed folder](/tile-maker/processed/).
 Copy this snippet into your web project where you want to display the images.

 2. **Update Parameters**: Update the image paths within the HTML snippet to point to the location of your tiles.
 Make sure to also configure any optional parameters (e.g.,`ROI`, `mobileBreak`, `mobileScale`) as necessary to suit your needs.